notassigned/webtorrent-desktop/README.md

 ## About
 This fork of [Webtorrent Desktop](https://github.com/webtorrent/webtorrent-desktop) adds the ability to join a room with your friends and watch torrents together in a decentralized fasion.
 This is accomplished thanks to [libp2p](https://github.com/libp2p/libp2p), an awesome modular peer to peer networking stack.

-To join a multiplayer room you can press CTRL+M, or click the multiplayer dropdown menu at the top and selecting Torrent2gether.
+To join a multiplayer room you can press CTRL+M, or click 'Torrent2gether' in the multiplayer dropdown menu.
 Simply enter a name (optional), and the name of a room.
-Anyone else who enters the same room name will be in the same [gossipsub](https://docs.libp2p.io/concepts/publish-subscribe/) room.
+Anyone else who enters the same room name will be in the same [gossipsub](https://docs.libp2p.io/concepts/publish-subscribe/) topic.
 The application syncs play/pause/scrubbing with others in the room.
 You can send a torrnet to other clients in the room by right clicking it and selecting "Play in multiplayer".

 ## Install